Feeling Versus Intellect

 We cannot approve of this expeditious way.

-- if the skeptical reasonings are strong, then it is a proof that reason may have some force and authority, and
+- if the skeptical reasonings are strong, then it prove that reason has some authority

-- if the skeptical reasonings are weak, then reason can never be enough to invalidate all the conclusions of our understanding.
+- if the skeptical reasonings are weak, then reason is weak to invalidate our understanding

 - This is because skeptical reasonings are successively strong and weak, based on the mind’s successive dispositions.